 - Cakes: The most popular variety.
 The size of 4.5″ x 4.5″ x 1.5″ fits standard suet feeders.

 - Balls: Roughly the size of golf balls that fit in many types of mesh feeders.

 - Nuggets: Typically slightly smaller than marbles.
 Nuggets also can be put in mesh feeders or on tray feeders.

 - Plugs: Resemble a small log.
-Suet plug feeders are typically vertical and made to resemble the side of a tree, so they mimic as close to possible how a woodpecker naturally eats.
+Suet plug feeders are typically vertical and resemble the side of a tree.

 Each one of the above suet varieties requires a different type of suet feeder!